cardboard-iguana/cardboard-iguana.com/log/2021-09-28-tryhackme-complete-beginner.md

 NOTE: Windows machines and Cisco appliances generally respond with a RST to all malformed packets.
 This is a violation of spec, and also makes these scans not particularly useful when on a network with many such devices.

-Modern firewalls and IDS solutions have gotten wise to these scans too, so maybe they’re not all that useful anymore?
+Modern firewalls and IDS solutions have gotten wise to these scans too, so maybe they're not all that useful anymore?

 ### ICMP Network Scanning

 Ping sweeps (-sn) let us enumerate hosts by pinging an entire network range (nmap apparently uses ARP packets if run as root and scanning a private network).
 This obviously has its edge cases, but is still a good first pass.

-Nmap’s ping sweep also will send TCP SYN packets to port 443 and TCP ACK packets to port 80 (SYN if non-root) for whatever reason.
+Nmap's ping sweep also will send TCP SYN packets to port 443 and TCP ACK packets to port 80 (SYN if non-root) for whatever reason.

 NOTE: Nmap targets can be specified as individual (comma-separated) hosts, ranges, and with CIDR notation.

 ### NSE Scripts Overview

-NSE is the “Nmap Scripting Engine”; scripts are written in Lua.
+NSE is the "Nmap Scripting Engine"; scripts are written in Lua.
 NSE scripts exist in one or more categories:

-* `safe` scripts shouldn’t affect the target.
+* `safe` scripts shouldn't affect the target.
 * `intrusive` scripts are, well, not safe.
 * `vuln` scripts look for vulnerabilities.
 * `exploit` scripts attempt to *exploit* vulnerabilities.